Tufin/oasdiff/README.md

     	if provided, this prefix will be stripped from paths in revised (revision) spec before comparison -summary
-    	display a summary of the changes instead of the full diff -version
+    	display a summary of the changes instead of the full diff -warn-ignore string
+    the filename for check breaking ignore file for warnings -err-ignore string
+    the filename for check breaking ignore file for errors -version
     	show version and quit
 ```